F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Mr. Sarin is also credited with the design of the Tanz kitchen faucet.

-Some faucets are exclusive to Isenberg in North America not because it designed the faucets and owns the designs but because it has contracted for a protected territory.
+Some faucets are exclusive to Flusso in North America, not because it designed the faucets and owns the designs, but because it has contracted for a protected market.

-The way this usually works is that an importer guarantees to buy a minimum number of a particular faucet model.
-The manufacturer, in turn, guarantees the importer an exclusive right to sell the faucet in the U.S. and Canada.
+The way this usually works is that an importer guarantees to buy a minimum number of a particular faucet model and the manufacturer, in turn, guarantees the importer an exclusive right to sell the faucet in the U.S. and Canada.

-These faucets were designed by Jochen Schmiddem of Schmiddem Design in Berlin for Steinberg, GmbH, a German faucet company.
+These faucets were designed by Jochen Schmidem of Schmiddem Design in Berlin for Steinberg, GmbH, a German faucet company.

 Steinberg identifies itself as a German manufacturer, and that may be true for some of its faucets.
-But, the faucets it licenses to Isenberg are not manufactured in Germany.
+But, the faucets it licenses to Flusso are not German.
 They are made by Catly Sanitary Wares in China under an agreement between the two companies dating from 2006.

 Steinberg sells the faucets throughout Europe, South and Central America, the Middle East, and parts of Asia as the Series 230.

-Isenberg's bathroom sink faucets are, in most instances, a part of larger collections of complementing fixtures and accessories that include showers, tub fillers, towel racks, toilet paper holders, robe hooks, and so on.
+Flusso's bathroom sink faucets are, in most instances, a part of larger collections of complementary fixtures and accessories that include showers, tub fillers, towel racks, toilet paper holders, robe hooks, and so on.

-Of the three major style groups: traditional, transitional, and contemporary, virtually all Isenberg faucets are contemporary: stark and minimalist with clean lines and no applied ornamentation other than the faucet finish.
+Of the three major style groups: traditional, transitional, and contemporary, virtually all Flusso faucets are contemporary: stark and minimalist with clean lines and no applied ornamentation other than the faucet finish.

-One series, the Serie 240 is identified by Isenberg as transitional in styling but even the faucets in this series are more contemporary than transitional.
+One series, the Serie 240, is identified by Flusso as a transitional design, but even the faucets in this collection are more contemporary than transitional.

-We can find no faucet in the Isenberg catalog that features traditional styling.
+We can find no faucet in the Flusso catalog that features traditional styling.

 If you are looking for a faucet to finish off a bath or kitchen in a heritage or traditional decor, you may have to look elsewhere for a faucet that is suitable for any period other than the modern era.